JuliaAI/MLJ.jl/paper/paper.md

 <!-- ![Specifying prediction and training flows in a simple learning network.
 The network shown combines a ridge regressor with a learned target transformation (Box Cox).\label{fig2}](target_transformerVERTICAL.svg) -->
 ![Specifying prediction and training flows in a simple learning network.
 The network shown combines a ridge regressor with a learned target transformation (Box Cox).\label{fig2}](target_transformerVERTICAL.png)

-The upper panel of \autoref{fig2} illustrates a simple learning network in which a continuous target `y` is "normalized" using a learned Box Cox transformation, producing `z`, while PCA dimension reduction is applied to some features `X`, to obtain `Xr`.
+The upper panel of Figure \autoref{fig2} illustrates a simple learning network in which a continuous target `y` is "normalized" using a learned Box Cox transformation, producing `z`, while PCA dimension reduction is applied to some features `X`, to obtain `Xr`.
 A Ridge